AvolitesLtd/TitanManual/prismdocs/shared/play/banks.md

 {{ZERO-END-COMMENT}}

 {{PRISM-START-COMMENT}}
-*Note: Multiple banks can be added and as well as the basic feature of Prism Player and PRism Zero, ndi and live input sources are also able to be added, please see [Settings > Inputs]("../settings/settings-inputs") for more details.*
+*Note: Multiple banks can be added and as well as the basic feature of Prism Player and Prism Zero, NDI and Live input sources are also able to be added, please see [Settings > Inputs](../../prism/settings/settings-inputs.md) for more details.*
 {{PRISM-END-COMMENT}}

 ## Bank